-The Group leases office space, offline stores, and certain equipment under operating leases for terms ranging from short-term (under 12 months) to 15 years.
-The Group does not have options to extend or terminate leases, as the renewals or terminations of these leases are on negotiation basis.
+The Group leases office space, offline stores, apartments and certain equipment under operating leases for terms ranging from short-term (under 12 months) to 16 years.
+The Group has options to extend or terminate leases, but the renewals or terminations of these leases are on negotiation basis.
 None of these leases contain material residual value guarantees or material restrictive covenants, and the Group does not have any financing leases.